HaveAGneissDay/Hangman-CLI/README.md

 ## Hangman-CLI

-A Hangman game to be run on the command line interface using Node.
+A Hangman game to be run on the command line interface using Node.js.

 ## Technology Used